ngs-doo/dsl-compiler-client/README.md

 The biggest benefit shows when you start changing your model and DSL compiler gives you not only the new dll/jar, but also a SQL migration file which tries to preserve data if possible.
-SQL migration is created by the compiler analyzing differences between models, so you don't need to write manual migration scripts.
+SQL migration is created by the compiler analysing differences between models, so you don't need to write manual migration scripts.

 DSL compiler acts as a developer in your team which does all the boring work you would need to do, while providing high quality and high performance parts of the system.

 ###Getting started

-Create an account on [dsl-platform](https://dsl-platform.com/).
-This allows you to use the free online compiler.
+Browse [dsl-platform](https://dsl-platform.com/) to get a feeling of supported DSL constructs.
+Compiler comes with a free offline version, but it requires Mono/.NET on the system.

 Think about your domain - DSL is designed to get out of the way while modeling.
 Write some DSL which captures everything you need from it.